dscolby/CausalELM.jl/README.md

 CausalELM enables estimation of causal effects in settings where a randomized control trial would be impossible or infeasible.
-Estimation of the average treatment effect (ATE), intent to treat effect (ITE), and average treatment effect on the treated (ATT) can be estimated via G-computation or double machine learning (DML) while temporal changes can be estimated from an interrupted time series analysis.
-CausalELM also supports estimation of individual treatment effects or conditional average treatment effects (CATE) via S-learning, T-learning, and X-learning.
+Estimation of the average treatment effect (ATE), intent to treat effect (ITE), and average treatment effect on the treated (ATT) can be estimated via G-computation or double machine learning (DML) while the ATE or cumulative treatment effect (CTE) can be estimated from an interrupted time series analysis.
+CausalELM also supports estimation of individual treatment effects or conditional average treatment effects (CATE) via S-learning, T-learning, X-learning, and R-learning.
 The underlying machine learning model for all these estimators is an extreme learning machine or L2 regularized extreme learning machine.
 </p>

 <h2>Extreme Learning Machines and Causal Inference</h2>